jakerb/Tasche/README.md

 ### Using Templates

-You can also use templates with the extension `.tasche`, a `demo.tasche` file is included above which contains:
+You can also use templates with the extension `.tasche`, a `demo.tasche` file is included in this repo which contains:

 ```
 <p>Hi {{name}}, this is a template.</p>